-Students who are directed onto the core pathway will be able to choose from the same range of subjects as students on the English Baccalaureate pathway.
+Students on the core pathway will be able to choose from the same range of subjects as students on the English Baccalaureate pathway.
 Students are expected to study a humanity subject or a language, but may choose both and meet the criteria of the English Baccalaureate.

 Humanity or Language Optional Curriculum (choose three subjects from this column)

 Geography Business

+History Child Development

-History Computer Science
+French Computer Science

-French Design & Technology
+Spanish Design & Technology

-Spanish Digital Information Technology
+Digital Information Technology

 Drama

 Engineering

-Enterprise & Marketing
+TAM THE AND A CONSISTENCE Enterprise & Marketing

 Fine Art

 Food Preparation & Nutrition

+French

 Geography

-(1) 「日本市場」「日本市場」「日本市場」 Health & Social Care
+and the second second second second Health & Social Care

-History
+表达的资源的是CALL的公共发生了。 History

 Media Studies

-后来的现在分子的。 第二十二十二十二十二十二十二十二十二十二十二十二十二十二十二十二十二十二十二十 Music
+Music

 Photography

 Physical Education

 Religious Studies

+Spanish

-Sports Studies'
+Sports Studies

 Triple Science

-Child Development

 subjects are vocational qualifications